-The most serious challenge to the masking hypothesis for duplicate-gene retention is the general paucity of duplicate genes in haploid microbes despite their exceptionally high effective population sizes (which would maximize the efficiency of selection for weakly favorable redundancy).
+The most serious and obvious challenge to the masking hypothesis for duplicategene retention is the general paucity of duplicate genes in haploid microbes despite their exceptionally high effective population sizes (which would maximize the efficiency of selection for weakly favorable redundancy).
 As will be discussed in Chapter 17, the energetic cost of a gene in bacterial species (relative to the total cellular energy budget) is generally sufficiently large for selection to efficiently remove redundant gene duplicates on this basis alone.

 Neofunctionalization.
 Historically, the origin of a new gene function was thought to be the only preservational mechanism for the long-term survival of gene duplicates, with the much more common fate being the mutational silencing of one copy by degenerative mutations (Haldane 1933; Muller 1940; Ohno 1970).
 The idea here is that gene duplication can free one copy for evolutionary exploration and eventual acquisition of a new adaptive function.
 If the modifications underlying this new function are acquired at the expense of essential ancestral gene functions, the joint maintenance of both members of the pair will be enforced.
-A key issue here, of course, is that preservation by neofunctionalization requires a setting in which there is indeed a need for a new gene function.
+A key issue here, of course, is that duplicate-gene preservation by neofunctionalization requires a setting in which there is indeed utility for a new gene function.

 Neofunctionalization is expected to be more common in large populations for at least three reasons (Lynch et al. 2001; Walsh 2003).
-First, the larger the population size, the greater the population-level rate of origin of a rare neofunctionalizing mutation, and hence the higher the probability of fixation of such a mutation prior to one or the other locus being silenced by a degenerative mutation.
+First, the larger the population size, the greater the population-level rate of origin of a rare neofunctionalizing mutation, and hence the higher the probability of fixation of such a mutation prior to one locus being silenced by a degenerative mutation.
 Second, in a sufficiently large population, even a duplicate gene initially destined to be lost by random genetic drift has a nontrivial chance of being rescued and propelled forward by a neofunctionalizing mutation.
-Third, in very large populations, the process need not depend on new neofunctionalizing mutations at all, as the requisite alleles may maintained at low frequency by selection-mutation balance in the base population (but incapable of spreading to fixation prior to duplication because individuals lacking the essential ancestral allele are inviable) or in rare cases by balancing selection (e.g., heterozygote superiority; Spofford 1969).
+Third, in very large populations, the process need not depend on new neofunctionalizing mutations at all, as the requisite alleles may be maintained at low frequency by selection-mutation balance in the base population (but incapable of spreading to fixation prior to duplication because individuals lacking the essential ancestral allele are inviable).
+As discussed further in Chapter 13, cases of balancing selection (e.g., heterozygote superiority) may sometimes maintain two alleles with single genetic loci at moderate frequencies (Spofford 1969).

 Subfunctionalization.
-With the emergence of genome-sequence data in a wide variety of lineages, it became clear that the levels of retention of duplicate genes following whole-genome duplication events are far too high to be consistent with a model in which most are preserved by evolving new functions.
+With the emergence of genome-sequence data in a wide variety of lineages, it became clear that the levels of retention of duplicate genes following whole-genome duplication events are far too high to be consistent with a model in which most are preserved by the evolution of novel functions.
 Given the mutation rate to degenerative mutations, they are also far too high to be fortuitous avoidances of gene silencing.
 Thus, something other than neofunctionalization must often be responsible for duplicate-gene retention.
-The fact that the vast majority of newly arising mutations are deleterious, combined with the emerging understanding of gene-structural complexity, suggested a mechanism by which duplicate-gene preservation can be completely driven by degenerative mutations.
+The fact that the vast majority of newly arising mutations are deleterious, combined with the emerging understanding of gene-structural complexity, suggested a resolution to this dilemma - a mechanism by which duplicate-gene preservation can be completely driven by degenerative mutations.
 Under the DDC (duplication-degeneration-complementation) model, both members of a gene pair acquire complementary negative changes that necessitate joint preservation (Force et al. 1999; Lynch and Force 2000; Lynch et al. 2001).